I-Corinthian/blink-core/doc/developer-notes.md

 **DEBUG_LOCKORDER**

-Bitcoin Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
-Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the bitcoind.log file if inconsistencies are detected.
+Blink Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
+Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the blinkd.log file if inconsistencies are detected.

 Locking/mutex usage notes
 -------------------------